sepehrfakour/express-react-shop/readme.md

 ####5 - Migrate DB schema and test data

-Run contents of schema.sql on local Postgres DB (e.g via psql at command-line or PSequel GUI), then sync with production DB
+Run contents of schema.sql on local Postgres DB (e.g via psql at command-line or PSequel GUI), then sync with production DB.
+Mock and insert a few rows of test data into items table in local DB.

 ----------------------------------------------